 On tours, drinks and refreshments are usually complimentary, yet be sure to confirm what’s included with your excursions as not all trips are all-inclusive.

-Vespa Scooters, 4x4s, Motorcycles and Taxis!
+Vespa Scooters, 4x4s, Motorcycles, and Taxis!

 These adventures may be either private or group tours, and are typically 2-4 hours in duration.
-It’s also possible to book half and full day trips as well if preferred.
+It’s also possible to book half and full-day trips as well if preferred.